Deckard Cain Abilities and Strategy

 Stay Awhile and Listen provides Deckard with a powerful but situational area of effect crowd control effect.
 Due to the Sleep effect being canceled by damage, a best-case scenario for this Ability is to hit every Hero able to interrupt you while your teammates focus down whatever is left awake.
 Track enemy cooldowns to choose the appropriate moment.

 Healers with long healing Cooldowns such as Auriel, Rehgar, and Uther are also important targets to consider as it prevents them from exploiting important protection timings.
 In an uncoordinated environment, Stay Awhile and Listen is more likely to be used as a defensive tool to peel melee Heroes away from you or other fragile teammates.

 It should be noted that Sleeping targets will always Sleep for at least 2 seconds after Stay Awhile and Listen is interrupted, by yourself or an interrupting effect, or until they are damaged.
 Informing your teammates of your intended targets and warning them not to damage said targets is a good way of improving your success rate.

 - Cooldown: 30 seconds

-It is worth noting that Lorenado uses an uncommon targeting system known as vector targeting.
-This means that Lorenado's rectangular area of effect does not originate from the caster himself, unlike most Abilities, but instead from the targeted point to "expand" towards your cursor.
-This flexible targeting system allows you to accurately control Lorenado's direction, which is particularly useful for cutting off escape routes or hindering initiations by aiming in the direction opponents are moving to.
+It is worth noting that Lorenado uses an uncommon targeting system known as Vector Targeting.
+This means that Lorenado's rectangular area of effect does not originate from the caster himself, unlike most Abilities, but instead from a chosen point to another.
+This flexible targeting system allows you to accurately control Lorenado's direction.

 - 05 Apr.
 2020: Description for Fortitude of the Faithful reviewed.